Understanding the Importance of Personal Credit Scores

 ● Get approved for higher credit limits.
 A good credit rating signals to lenders that you’re a low credit risk, so they may be willing to lend you more money when you apply for loans.

-● Have more housing options.
-Where you live can have a big impact on your quality of life and having good credit can help you land in the home of your dreams.
-When looking to purchase a home, the better your credit, the better your chance of qualifying for a low interest mortgage loan.
+● Access more housing options.
+Where you live can have a big impact on your quality of life and having good credit can help you land the home of your dreams.
+When looking to purchase a home, the better your credit, the better your chance of qualifying for a low-interest mortgage loan.
 And if you’re applying for an apartment or home to lease, landlords may use your credit score to determine if they will approve you as a tenant.

-● Get services more easily and waive deposits.
-If you have poor credit, utility or cell phone companies are likely to require you to pay a deposit before you can set-up service.
+● Get services more efficiently and waive deposits.
+If you have poor credit, utility or cell phone companies will likely require you to pay a deposit before you can set up service.
 They may even require you to pre-pay when opening your account, so avoid these costly steps with good credit history.

 ● Look good to potential employers.
 When you apply for a job, companies may look at your credit as part of a background check.
 While having poor credit may not be a deal breaker, having things like low personal credit scores or bankruptcies on your history may raise red flags and cause you to miss out on job opportunities.